 For non-symmetric matrices the presented concepts have to be generalized from undirected to directed graphs.
-We leave these details out to get a better view on the basic ideas and avoid the additional technical difficulties that might distract a beginning reader.
+We leave these details out to get a better view on the basic ideas and avoid the additional technical difficulties that would distract readers.